0x48piraj/aos/README.md

 # The Playground

 The playground was created to experiment with the numbers, to let users generate roses and play with the project.
 It helps one to understand the know-how of this project.
-To know more about the design process, you can head over to [Aroma of songs A.K.A.
+To know more, you can head over to [Aroma of songs A.K.A.
 Project A.O.S.
 In The Making](https://blog.0x48piraj.com/aroma-of-songs-aka-project-aos-in-the-making/).
 The blog mostly revolves around the overall design process.

 # Internal Workings

-Algorithm behind this project manoeuvres the cube using a modified Rose equation and FFT Spectrum Analysis.
+Algorithm behind this project manoeuvres the cube using a [modified Rose equation](https://en.wikipedia.org/wiki/Rose_(mathematics)) and [FFT Spectrum Analysis](https://en.wikipedia.org/wiki/Spectrum_analyzer#FFT-based).

 The proto equations which control the movement of the cube and create intricate realistic looking rose petals are,